MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Välj Konfigurera **för en organisation och ange ditt** användarnamn och lösenord för Microsoft 365 Business Premium.
+2. Välj Konfigurera **för en organisation och ange ditt** användarnamn och lösenord för att Microsoft 365 Business Premium.

 3. Slutför konfigurationen av Windows 10-enhet.